chandravamshi/API-CRUD-On-Categories/README.md

 * Created all 3 endpoints

 ### what i didn't did

-* I haven't done any bonus
+* I did't done any bonus becuase I was focusing on main task and started the task late.
+But i know basic authentication(using jwt), creating docs using apidoc and adding one more endpoint to delete wishlistid

 ### Postman
 * i used postman for making request so i saved all my request with examples and added here in this project as mymoria.
 It is post man collection json file.